One Transformer Can Understand Both 2D & 3D Molecular Data: Transformer-M

 \alertinline{\textbf{Integrating $\Psi^{\text{Degree}}$ and $\Psi^{\text{Sum of 3D Distance}}$ in Transformer-M. }} We add the atom-wise encodings of 2D and 3D structures to the atom features in the input layer.
 Formally, the input $\mX^{(0)}$ is modified as:

 Through this simple way, the structural information of molecules in both 2D and 3D formats is integrated into one Transformer model.
-For tasks with 2D data format, the 2D channel is activated, and the 3D channel is disabled.
-For tasks with 3D data format, the 3D channel is activated, and the 2D channel is disabled.
-Both channels are activated if we have molecules in both 2D and 3D formats.
 It is easy to check that Transformer-M preserves equivariant properties for both data formats.